 The tiny shelter is still there and you can step right up to it:

-When Jacqueline Bisset and Nick Nolte first climbed the lighthouse steps the audience was treated to a rich view of distant Castle Harbour, the Bermuda Causeway and Bermuda Airport (Kindley Field) as it appeared in 1976.
+When Jacqueline Bisset and Nick Nolte first climbed the lighthouse steps (below) the audience was treated to a rich view of Castle Harbour behind them, including Bermuda Airport (Kindley Field) in the distance on the opposite side of the harbour, and the Bermuda Causeway (far right), as it appeared in 1976.

 The same view can still be enjoyed.